Will my benefits change since the campus is closed?

 If you are unsure about whether a course is considered “RESIDENT” or “DISTANCE LEARNING” for VA certification purposes, please feel free to send an email to email@example.com.

 If you have any changes or questions regarding your current enrollment, send inquiry to firstname.lastname@example.org.

 Cuyamaca College enrolls over 550 veterans with approximately 300 completing the certification process in order to begin receiving their VA Educational benefits.
-Through the Veterans Services Office, veterans are provided comprehensive education plans for student success at Cuyamaca College geared towards meeting the needs of military veterans helping the transition from the military to college life in a positive perspective.
+Through the Veterans Center, veterans are provided comprehensive education plans for student success at Cuyamaca College geared towards meeting the needs of military veterans helping the transition from the military to college life in a positive perspective.
 This comprehensive program provides a variety of services to the veteran student such as:

 This is the starting point most veterans and their dependents utilizing VA Educational Benefits when applying to Cuyamaca College.
 Students submit a semester worksheet, DD-214 (Member 4), have their coursework and current class schedules reviewed by the VA School Certifying Official and complete the necessary forms to process their application to receive their education benefits for: